MichaelNchor/alx-higher_level_programming/0x03-python-data_structures/README.md

 - Prototype: `def max_integer(my_list=[]):`
 - If the list is empty, return `None`
 - You can assume that the list only contains integers
-- You are not allowed to import any module
+- You are not allowet any module
 - You are not allowed to use the builtin `max()`

 * [10-divisible_by_2.py](10-divisible_by_2.py) - Write a function that finds all multiples of 2 in a list.
 - Prototype: `def divisible_by_2(my_list=[]):`
-- Return a new list with `True` or `False`, depending on wether the integer at the same position in the original list is a multiple of 2
+- Return a new list with `True` or `False`, depending on wether the integer at the same positiginal list is a multiple of 2
 - The new list should have the same size as the original list
 - You are not allowed to import any module